oliviasny2/Final_Project/README.md

 1. Using Tableau, visuals created using the sample file (other file too large, but this has representative data)
 2. Link above in readme.

+## Segment 4

+### Machine Learning Model

+#### Data Preprocessing, Feature Engineering, and Feature Selection

+- Throughout the project, we found multiple columns in the set that would directly state if a mortgage application was approved or denied.
+Columns such as reasons for denial were removed.

+- After rows containing nulls were dropped, it was found that many columns contained entries such as "Not Applicable" or "Information not Provided", so these rows were removed as well.

+- We restricted loan_purpose to only home purchase applications to be more targeted in our approach

+- We removed outliers in requested loan amount so as to subset our data to the most "typical" homes (even though our remaining amounts still went well over $1M).
+We thought it was best to perform this on requested loan amount only and not for applicant income.
+This is because we believe that a relatively low number of high-income applicants tend to buy lots of homes and have a significant presence and effect.

+- Two categorical features were transformed from the original data: action_taken and state_code.
+We remapped action_taken's labels to reduce down to approval, denial, or withdrawal/incompletion and then subsetted to only approvals and denials so we would have a binary target variable.
+For state_code, we created a dictionary of states and their region in the country and remapped them to the region for use in one-hot-encoding, since having fifty categories for states would not be useful.

+- After one-hot-encoding, for any categories with only two labels, the second column was dropped.

+- When splitting the data into training and testing sets, the split was stratified on our target, action_taken_summary, to preserve the proportions in the resulting sets.

+- Because we had numerical variables with a large range, we applied sklearn's StandardScaler to our data.

+##### Random Forest Classifier

+- A random forest classifier was selected partially because we were interested in seeing the feature importances of the dataset.
+The largest limitation of the model was in the amount of computing power it required compared to a simpler decision tree or a logistic model.

+- Model performance was tested across a variety of parameters.
+The number of estimators was initially set at one hundred, and tests with a larger number did not provide significant improvement and also required much long run times, so one hundred was selected.
+The classifier was initially set to a max_depth of three, but accuracy was very poor.
+Online research suggested that not limiting the estimator depths was optimal, so the limit was removed and accuracy improved.
+The maximum number of features per tree was tested at six, seven, eight, and nine features.
+Models with the max_features paramet set to eight or nine performed the best and almost identically, so eight was decided on for efficiency.

+- Because our approvals heavily outweighed denials, the unstratified model predicted every entry as an approval.
+To combat this, the classifier was retested by stratifying the train-test split on the target, balancing the class weight in the classifier, and combining both methods.
+Using only stratification provided the best recall for denials and highest accuracy score.
+Then, the classifier was tested with oversampled and undersampled resamplings of the data.
+Out of these, random oversampling only showed a loss in accuracy of about .01, with significantly improved recall for denials (0.11 vs 0.05-0.07) while maintaining a recall of 0.97 (previously 0.99) for approvals.

+- We extracted feature importances from this model to see which variables were influential in the results of the applications and then used those features to build visualizations in Tableau.
+Across all models, applicant income and requested loan amount were always the two most important features.